DataDog/documentation/content/agent/basic_agent_usage/osx.md

 #### To Install Fresh

-In case you want to install on a clean box (or have an existing agent 5 install from which you do not wish to import the configuration) you have to provide an api key:
+In case you want to install on a clean box (or have an existing Agent 5 install from which you do not wish to import the configuration) you have to provide an api key: